-a.
-Common outdoor areas reservations.

-- 1. University persons, University organizations, and members of the public may reserve a space to assemble in the common outdoor areas, as defined by this Chapter.
-This is in addition to the amplified sound areas which are also available for reservation. - 2.
-Reservations by University persons and University organizations must be made with the dean of students on a form prescribed by the dean of students.
-Members of the public may reserve space by making a request on the Hornslink.org Public Reservation Form.
-Applications and requests for a reservation for such assemblies will be approved pursuant to Subchapter 10-200 of the Institutional Rules. - If the expected attendance at an assembly is twenty-five or more people, advance notice of no less than two weeks is recommended.
-Persons and organizations are encouraged to seek a reservation of a space that is suited to their assembly's anticipated size.
+- a.
+Common outdoor areas reservations. - University persons, University organizations, and members of the public may reserve a space to assemble in the common outdoor areas, as defined by this Chapter.
+This is in addition to the amplified sound areas which are also available for reservation. - Reservations by University persons and University organizations must be made with the Dean of Students on a form prescribed by the Dean of Students.
+Members of the public may reserve space by making a request on the Hornslink.org Public Reservation

-b.
-Limited public forum areas reservations.

-1. Registered student, sponsored student, registered faculty, or staff organizations and academic or administrative units may reserve a space to assemble in permitted limited public forum areas, as defined by this Chapter.

-- 2. The dean of students will receive applications for reservations of a space within the limited public forum areas.
+- Form.
+Applications and requests for a reservation for such assemblies will be approved pursuant to Subchapter 10-200 of the Institutional Rules. - 3.
+If the expected attendance at an assembly is twenty-five or more people, advance notice of no less than two weeks is recommended.
+Persons and organizations are encouraged to seek a reservation of a space that is suited to their assembly's anticipated size. - b.
+Limited public forum areas reservations. - 1.
+Registered student, sponsored student, registered faculty, or staff organizations and academic or administrative units may reserve a space to assemble in permitted limited public forum areas, as defined by this Chapter. - 2.
+The Dean of Students will receive applications for reservations of a space within the limited public forum areas.
 Applications for a reservation for such assemblies will be processed under the provisions in Subchapter 10-202 of the Institutional Rules.
 Individual faculty, staff, and students may not reserve space under the provisions in Chapter 10. - 3.
 If the expected attendance at an event with a guest speaker is twenty-five or more people, advance notice of no less than two weeks is required. - c.
 Any person or organization with a reservation has the right to the reserved room or space for the time covered by the reservation.
 Any person or organization using or occupying the room or space without a reservation must yield control of the room or space in time to permit any user with a reservation to begin using the room or space promptly at the beginning of its reserved time. - d.
 Should the size of any assembly exceed the maximum number of participants that is safe for a given location, including a reserved space, assembly participants will be directed by campus authorities to relocate to a space that is better suited to the size of the assembly to the extent relocation is practicable. - e.
 While reservations are not always required, they are strongly encouraged.
 Without a reservation, a person or organization may find the facility locked or the space in use by another person or organization. - f.
 In some buildings, public assemblies unrelated to the purpose of the building may be prohibited completely.
+University persons and organizations seeking to engage in a public assembly inside a building are responsible for confirming such assembly is permitted in a given building.
 To avoid disruption of University operations, the Main Building may not be used for such public assembly at any time.